pretix/pretix-docs/docs/guides/seating.md

 Customers will not know their seat after their purchase and it might not be written on their ticket?

 Click the :btn:Save: button.
-As soon as you have assigned a seating plan to an event, it is not possible to change that seating plan under that name.
+As soon as you have assigned a seating plan to an event, it becomes impossible to change that seating plan under that name.
 You can still edit the plan and create a new entry for the updated version.

 Alternatively, if your seating plan is only assigned to this event, you can delete your selection from the field labeled "Seating plan" and click the :btn:Save: button again.